meteorhacks/meteor-ssr/README.md

 </template>
 ```

-Now we can define template handlers in `lib/postList.js`.
-By defining template handler in `lib`, it's available for both client and the server.
-But you can define two different helpers as well.
+Now we can define a template handler in `lib/postList.js`.
+By defining a template handler in `lib`, we make it available to both the client and the server.
+You could also define more than one helper.

 ```js
 Template.postList.posts = function(query) {